 By identifying, isolating and transferring the genes that confer this resilience in upland rice to lowland rice, agriculturists can tailor crops to available conditions, rather than bringing water to the crops.
 In the language of economics, they can develop a demand-side solution to water management.

-Urban water conservation
+Urban water sustainability

 Urban areas also use a huge amount of water, and this too is putting considerable strain on the planet’s resources.
 One of the first steps towards securing reliable fresh water for the future will be renovating existing water infrastructure.